 TCAG have registered as an Interest Party to reserve our right to make representations moving forward, whether it be written or verbal representations.

-In May 2021 The Planning Inspectorate announced there would be a delay to the start of the Examination as requested by London Resort in response to the SSSI status update.
+May 2021 – PINS announced there would be a delay to the start of the Examination as requested by London Resort in response to the SSSI status update.
 Usually PINS only allow a maximum of 3 month delay, but gave special allowance for a 4 month delay with conditions that London Resort give regular updates on their progress.
 It has since come to light that London Resort have shown a complete lack of respect for PINS and the democratic DCO process and failed to deliver the requested updates.

-PINS have now given those registered as Interested Parties the opportunity to respond to a series of questions they have set as to whether the allowance of further delay in the process should still be deemed in the public interest.
+December 2021 – PINS asked for feedback from Interested Parties on a series of questions about whether the allowance of further delays could still be justified in the public interest.
 Serious concerns and factors have been raised by those who are impacted by the London Resort proposal due to the ongoing delays.

 TCAG responded to this latest request from PINS Examining Authority (ExA) with the following: